-This course will award 2 continuing education hours through the boards listed in the board approval box.
+This course will award 2 continuing education hours.
+Please see the board approval box for course approval information.

 TO BEGIN THIS COURSE:

-Upon successful completion of this course the learner will be able to:
+Upon completion of this course the learner will be able to:

 Bayside Continuing Education has been approved by NBCC as an Approved Continuing Education Provider, ACEP #6098.
 Programs that do not qualify for NBCC credit are clearly identified.
 Bayside Continuing Education is solely responsible for all aspects of the programs.

 Bayside Continuing Education dba BaysideCEU.com, provider 1793, is approved to offer social work continuing education by the Association of Social Work Boards (ASBW) Approved Continuing Education (ACE) program.
 Organizations, not individual courses are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 BaysideCEU.com maintains responsibility for this course.
 ACE provider approval period: 02/04/2023 through 02/04/2026.
 Social Workers participating in this course receive 1 continuing education credit.